yeetussnoopy/QuickTimeEventsKristal/README.md

     self:remove()
 end)
 ```
-i made this like months back and i forgot how it works so enjoy

 put in objects folder

 Click the image below to see how it works (or use the video link): https://www.youtube.com/watch?app=desktop&v=54-AKUCFBw0